Ankr-network/ankr-docs/pages/staking/for-integrators/overview.md

 * [Liquid Staking SDK](/staking/for-integrators/sdk/liquid-staking-sdk/) — a more convenient option with wider access and more conventional methods naming.
 * [Smart Contracts API](/staking/for-integrators/smart-contract-api/overview/) — direct access to our Liquid Staking smart contracts.
   * [RESTful API for Liquid Staking metrics](/staking/for-integrators/restful-api/staking-metrics/) — addition to the smart contracts API to get richer statistical data.
-  * [REFTful API for validators](/staking/for-integrators/restful-api/validator-api/) — addition to the smart contracts API to get such data as unbond time for rewards and amount of released rewards per validator.
+  * [RESTful API for validators](/staking/for-integrators/restful-api/validator-api/) — addition to the smart contracts API to get such data as unbond time for rewards and amount of released rewards per validator.

 ## Oracles
 Oracles can provide you with data from DEXs and make integrating with Ankr Staking easier.